Written by:

 Rapid Kinetic Analysis With SPR Biacore

 Here at Rapid Novor, we employ a nanotechnology-based localized SPR platform to provide comprehensive kinetic profiling of your antibody-antigen interactions.
-Through this service, we can help determine antibody binding affinities, association rates, and dissociation rates to support lead identification efforts and research and development pipelines.
+This SPR service can determine antibody binding affinities, association rates, and dissociation rates to support lead identification efforts and research and development pipelines.
 Inquire with our scientists about your antibody-antigen interaction project today.

 Talk to Our Scientists.